Python-SIP/sip/docs/annotations.rst

 .. function-annotation:: ReleaseGIL

-    This boolean annotation specifies that the Python Global Interpreter Lock (GIL) is released before the call to the underlying C or C++ function and reacquired afterwards.
+    This boolean annotation specifies that the Python GIL (or attached thread state in the context of free-threading) is released before the call to the underlying C or C++ function and reacquired afterwards.
 It should be used for functions that might block or take a significant amount of time to execute.
 See :ref:`ref-gil` and the :fanno:`HoldGIL` annotation.

 .. function-annotation:: Sequence